Eliza Clark (American writer)

 Eliza Clark is an American actress and writer.
-She is the older sister of Spencer Treat Clark.

-Early life

-At Yale University, she was a member of the improvisational comedy group Viola Question, and the sketch comedy group The Fifth Humour.

 Career

 She has acted in minor parts in movies and commercials.
-In 1990 she briefly played Jessica Buchanan on the soap opera One Life to Live.
+On August 29, 1990, she briefly played Jessica Buchanan on the soap opera One Life to Live.

 Clark has also directed many productions at Yale University since September 2003, including Wendy Wasserstein's Uncommon Women and Others, Rebecca Gilman's The Glory of Living and Wendy MacLeod's House of Yes.
 She is also a playwright; her play, The Metaphysics of Breakfast, appeared in the 2005 New York Fringe Festival.
 She is a member of Youngblood at the Ensemble Studio Theatre, which is a collective of professional playwrights.
 She wrote for and performed in the web sitcom, Inconvenient Molly.

 Her plays have appeared at Provincetown Playhouse, and in the Yale Playwrights Festival at the Yale Repertory Theater, for three years in a row: "The Metaphysics of Breakfast" (2005), "Hiccup" (2006), and "Puppy."
 Her most recent play, "Edgewise" performed at the Cherry Lane Theater in New York City in August 2008.
 She was the recipient of the 2010 P73 playwriting fellowship from Page 73 Productions.